TenebrisNoctua/PluginEssentials/docs/api-reference/studio-components/members/util/getDragInput.md

 ```lua
 function getDragInput(Scope: Scope): (props: DragInputProperties) -> (Value<Vector2>, Computed<Vector2>, Value<boolean>)
 ```
-Initializes the getDragInput utility component and returns a new function to create values from the component.
+Initializes the utility component and returns a new function to create values from that component, which are used to get dragging input from a certain area on the screen.

 ## Default Syntax